Towards Long-Form Spatio-Temporal Video Grounding: Conclusion

 \section{Conclusion}

-In this work, we explore the LF-STVG problem.
-Specifically, we propose a novel AutoRegressive Transformer framework for Long-Form STVG (ART-STVG), which can handle long-term videos effectively.
-The crux of our ART-STVG lies in the simple but effective use of selective memories, which are applied to decoders to leverage crucial spatio-temporal contextual information for target localization, greatly improving performance.
+In this work, we explore the LF-STVG problem, and propose ART-STVG to handle long-term videos.
+The crux of ART-STVG lies in the simple but effective use of selective memories, which are applied to decoders to leverage crucial spatio-temporal contextual information for target localization, greatly improving performance.
 Additionally, our proposed cascaded spatio-temporal decoder design effectively leverages spatial localization to assist temporal localization in long-term videos.
 To validate the effectiveness of ART-STVG, we conduct extensive experiments on LF-STVG benchmarks.
-The results show that ART-STVG significantly outperforms other state-of-the-art methods.
-In addition, our method achieves comparable performance on SF-STVG benchmarks, showing the generality of our method.
+The results show that ART-STVG significantly outperforms other methods.
+In addition, our method achieves comparable performance on SF-STVG benchmarks, demonstrating its generality.
 We hope that this work can inspire more future research on LF-STVG.

 \textbf{Acknowledgment.} BF, YH, CH, and HF are not supported by any funds this this work.